woss/mdocs2/README.md

 In order to run mdocs, all you need to have is NodeJS installed.

-If you're running on Linux, I recommend installing NodeJS [Using this](https://github.com/creationix/nvm)
+If you're running on Linux, I recommend installing NodeJS [using this](https://github.com/creationix/nvm)

 Once you have it installed, just run the following commands: